kr-colab/disperseNN/README.md

 Our training command will use a similar settings to the above example "Training: tree sequences as input".
 Of note, the min and max *n* are both set to 14 because we want to analyze dispersal in a subset of exactly 14 individuals from our empirical data (see below).
-We will sample 100 partially overlapping samples of n=14 from each tree sequence for a total training set of size 5000- this is specified via the `num_samples` flag.
+We will sample 100 partially overlapping samples of n=14.
+This is specified via the `num_samples` flag, and will result in a total training set of size 5,000.

 ```bash
 python disperseNN.py \